-An unorthodox project idea led Dr. Mara Freire, a researcher at CICECO – Aveiro Institute of Materials, from the Chemistry Department of the University of Aveiro (Portugal), to a solution for a decades-old problem: the cost-effective purification of IgY antibodies from egg yolk.
+An unorthodox project idea led Dr. Mara Freire, a researcher at CICECO – Aveiro Institute of Materials, from the Chemistry Department of the University of Aveiro (Portugal), to a solution for a decades-old problem tied to polyclonal antibody production: the cost-effective purification of IgY antibodies from egg yolk.
 We have recently talked with Dr. Freire about her team’s outstanding contributions to the development of efficient purification techniques and how her work has unlocked the potential of IgY for a multitude of applications.

 ProteoGenix: Can you tell us about your academic and professional journey?
 What inspired you to pursue a career in biotechnology?

 Dr. Mara Freire: When I was an undergrad student, biotechnology had yet to become the advanced discipline it is today.
 So, I started my academic journey as a Chemistry student and later obtained my PhD degree in Chemical Engineering, in the field of Bioengineering.

 Even then, I had already developed a keen interest in all things related to health and biology.
 Developing new therapies wasn’t part of my original plan, but I’ve always known I wanted to develop products and services to improve public health by combining my background in chemistry and engineering.
 These two disciplines ended up giving me the tools I needed to break into the area of biotechnology.

 Today, I apply the principles of engineering to biological systems and living organisms.
 This includes the development of highly efficient separation processes for biopharmaceuticals, the establishment of depletion processes for improving diagnosis, and bioavailability enhancement of valuable therapeutic compounds.